KalTesfaye/monty/README.md

 What is a queue, and when to use it
-What are the common implementations of stacks and queues What are the most common use cases of stacks
+What are the common implementations of stacks and queues What are the most common use cases of stacks this repository contain monty project for alx software program